jgm1986/HTTP-2-Testing/README.md

 # HTTP/2 - Testing

 This repository contains all necessary for deploy HTTP/2 testing server or clients.
 The "clients" directory contains the scripts for download and install clients with HTTP 2 support easily.
-The "tests" folder contains some test templates and bash scripts for test automatization.
+The "tests" folder contains some test templates and bash scripts for test automation.
 You can get more info in to the README.md file located inside each folder.

 ## Version